AdityaDutt-PythonDeveloper/Day3_of_Python/README.md

 # Day3_of_Python
-In day 3 of python i have studied about variables, datatypes , type conversion in python
+In day 3 of python i have studied about variables, datatypes , type conversion , taking inpiut from users in python